Federal & State Grants & Loans

 Federal Direct Stafford Loan Program

 This federal loan is available to students enrolled on at least a half-time basis.
 The amount students can borrow each academic year is based on class level.
 Freshmen can borrow a maximum of $5,500, sophomores can borrow a maximum of $6,500 and juniors and seniors can borrow a maximum of $7,500 per academic year.

-The Federal Direct Stafford Loan will be part of the financial aid award package and the student must submit the FAFSA form in order to qualify.
-The loan will be certified by the Financial Aid Office unless the award letter is returned by the student indicating that the loan is not needed.
+The Federal Direct Stafford Loan will be part of the financial aid offer package and the student must submit the FAFSA form in order to qualify.
+The loan will be certified by the Financial Aid Office once the student has accepted the loan and completed all loan requirements.

 You must repay a student loan even if your financial circumstances become difficult.
 Loans can't be canceled because you didn't get the education or job you expected, and they can't be cancelled because you didn't complete your education (unless you couldn't complete your education because your school closed).
 If you don't make your student loan payment or make your payment late, your loan may eventually go into default.
 If you default on your student loan, that status will be reported to credit bureaus, and your credit rating and future borrowing ability will be damaged.
 In addition, legal action can be taken to require payment through garnishment of wages and withholding of tax refunds.

 Completing a Direct Loan Master Promissory Note & Entrance Counseling

 You can apply for a Federal Direct Stafford Loan and complete the required Master Promissory Note and Entrance Counseling session at: StudentAid.gov.
 (Do not complete before July 1 of the year in which you will be attending college.)
 Once you have applied and completed all requirements, Seton Hill's Financial Aid Office will be notified and we will be able to complete the certification process.